 5) Negative Keyword Audit

 Negative keywords defend your ads against impressions and clicks from unqualified searchers.

 By assessing your Search Term Details report each month you can see exactly what keywords have generated clicks on your PPC ads.
 By reviewing these terms manually, you can identify any keywords that are unlikely to generate a conversion.
 Typically we see unwanted keywords like:

 For more information on the subject or to take a peek at our negative keyword database contact us.

-Talk to the PPC Agency That Knows
+Talk to a PPC Agency That Knows

 For more information on auditing your PPC campaign, or if you would like to know more about how QliQ can help improve the performance of your PPC campaign call 01635 800868 or contact us.